 4. Update Your Ecommerce Website

 If you operate a small business that offers items for sale online, now is a good time to protect your business by updating your e-commerce security settings.
-Choose a checkout process that’s encrypted and doesn’t leave forms filled out with sensitive information if someone backs out of the sale process.
+Choose an encrypted checkout process that doesn’t leave forms filled out with sensitive information if someone backs out of the sale process.

 5. Secure a Quality Inventory Tracking System